daniellockyer/daniellockyer/README.md

 ### Hi there 👋

-I'm a freelance software engineer and consultant, focusing on improving the performance of the web.
+I'm a software performance and scaling consultant, focusing on making the web faster.

 Previously, I was a Core team engineer at [Ghost](https://ghost.org), helping to deliver a publishing platform to tens of thousands of customers and millions of users. :gear: